GOV.UK response: 1 October 2030Private LandlordsLast reviewed 18 June 2026

 Commission a new EPC

-After improvements, get a new EPC from an accredited assessor to confirm your Band C rating.
+After improvements, get a new EPC from an accredited assessor where needed.

 8